-IP Address: Enter the IP address of the computer on your local network that you want to allow the incoming service to.

-Start Port/ Enter the port or ports that you want to open.
-If you boxes.

-End Port: want to open one port, enter the same port in both
+- IP Address: Enter the IP address of the computer on your local network that you want to allow the incoming service to. - Start Port/ Enter the port or ports that you want to open.
+If End Port: you want to open one port, enter the same port in both boxes.